InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 var b = 'Hello world'
 ```

-Using `var`  is more likely to make mistake , thus ES6 introduces a new keyword `let`  .  `let`  has an  important feature that it can’t be used before hoisting , which mismatches the often saying that `let` doesn’t  have the ability of hoisting .
-Indeed, `let`  hoists all it declared , and  the memory space for it has been allocated  in first stage , but it can’t be used before hoisting due to it’s feature mentioned above .
+Using `var`  is more likely to make mistake , thus ES6 introduces a new keyword `let`  .  `let`  has an  important feature that it can’t be used before declared , which mismatches the often saying that `let` doesn’t  have the ability of hoisting .
+Indeed, `let`  hoists declared , but does not assign a value, because the temporary dead zone.

 #### Prototypes